ppirog/joboffers-front/README.md

 # LIVEDEMO

-CLICK LINK BELOW TO SEE ON YOUTUBE HOW APP WORKS: https://www.youtube.com/watch?v=-vTgTVoMRhs
+CLICK LINK TO SEE ON YOUTUBE HOW APP WORKS: https://www.youtube.com/watch?v=-vTgTVoMRhs

-CLICK LINK BELOW TO USE APP:
+CLICK LINK TO USE APP:
 http://ec2-3-79-167-135.eu-central-1.compute.amazonaws.com/login

 # SHOWCASE